arangodb/arangodb/Documentation/DocuBlocks/Rest/Replication/put_api_replication_makeFollower.md

 @RESTBODYPARAM{restrictCollections,array,optional,string}
 an optional array of collections for use with *restrictType*.
-If *restrictType* is *include*, only the specified collections will be sychronised.
+If *restrictType* is *include*, only the specified collections will be synchronized.
 If *restrictType* is *exclude*, all but the specified collections will be synchronized.

 @RESTBODYPARAM{maxConnectRetries,integer,optional,int64}